-- ▲ Is the inspector registered?
-Check with the town hall for any additional requirements before hiring an inspector. - ▲ Is the inspector using the DEM inspection method outlined in Septic System Checkup: The Rhode Island Handbook for Inspection? - ▲ Will the inspector be arranging for the pump out, or should the homeowner? - ▲ How much will the inspection cost?
-(Typical cost ranges from \$50 to \$150, plus \$150-\$175 for pump out if needed). - ▲ Is the cost lower when the homeowner locates and digs around the septic tank access ports before the inspector arrives? - ▲ Can the inspector also install access risers and filters?
+▲ Is the inspector registered?
+Check with the town hall for any additional requirements before hiring an inspector.

+▲ Is the inspector using the DEM inspection method outlined in Septic System Checkup: The Rhode Island Handbook for Inspection?

+▲ Will the inspector be arranging for the pump out, or should the homeowner?

+▲ How much will the inspection cost?
+(Typical cost ranges from \$50 to \$150, plus \$150-\$175 for pump out if needed).

+▲ Is the cost lower when the homeowner locates and digs around the septic tank access ports before the inspector anives?

+▲ Can the inspector also install access risers and filters?

+University of Rhode Island, United States Department of Agriculture and local governments cooperating.
+Cooperative Extension in Rhode Island provides equal opportunities in programs and employment without regard to race, color, national origin, sex, or preference, creed or disability.
+This publication is supported by URI Cooperative Extension.
+It is contribution #3873 of the College of the Environment and Life Sciences, University of Rhode Island with support from the Rhode Island Agricultural Experiment Station.
+Partial funding for this project provided by CSREES, Fund for Rural America #97362005273.

+Septic System Information for Rhode Islanders
-FREQUENTLY ASKED QUESTIONS

-About Septic System Operation and Maintenance
+FREQUENTLY ASKED QUESTIONS About Septic System Operation and Maintenance